Regulatory actions for Sept. 24, 2025

 Sep.
 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Burning Rock, Fluid AI, Neuromod Devices, TSC Life.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: H. Lundbeck, Kelun-Biotech, Lexicon, Otsuka, Sanofi, Scholar Rock.

 Briefs